 If you’re arriving by air, you can enter for up to 90 days on a tourist card issued on arrival.
 You must have a valid return ticket.
-If you’re arriving overland or by sea, you must get a visa in advance depending on your specific travel circumstances.
-Please contact your nearest Venezuelan Embassy or Consulate.
+If you’re arriving overland or by sea, you may need to get a visa in advance depending on your specific travel circumstances.
+Please contact your nearest Venezuelan Embassy or Consulate for advice.

 If you are overstay the 90 days you may be arrested and fined when departing.
 Extensions of up to 90 days can be arranged at any SAIME (immigration service) for a fee but you must apply before your tourist card and stamp expire.
 If you are living in Venezuela, the only place where you can apply for or extend your residency permit is the main regional SAIME office of the state where you are living in.
 Avoid companies offering residency permits as they may not be genuine.

 Any dual national Venezuelan citizens must use their Venezuelan identity documents to enter and leave the country.
 The authorities may not allow you to depart Venezuela otherwise.

 Travelling with children

 Children travelling unaccompanied, with a guardian, or with one parent must provide a travel permit from the non-travelling parent(s) confirming that they consent for the child to travel without them.
 This permit must include all the relevant travel details and must be obtained through the nearest local SAREN office, or the respective Court for Children and Adolescents.

 If the child is resident overseas, the travel permit must be obtained through the nearest Venezuelan Embassy or Consulate.